valdelaseras/c-form/README.md

 ### Examples

-Please find some implementation examples of CFormQuestion components below.
-Any additional required and optional classes or attributes are documented for the specific component.
+Please find some implementation examples of `CFormQuestion` components below.
+Any additional required and optional classes or attributes are documented for each specific component.

 #### c-checkbox